gsdlab/claferIG/README.md

 Need help?
 ==========

+* See [Project's website](http://gsd.uwaterloo.ca/clafer) for news, technical reports and more
+* Try live instance of [ClaferWiki](http://gsd.uwaterloo.ca:5001) - it contains many example models.
-Post questions, report bugs, suggest improvements [GSD Lab Bug Tracker](http://gsd.uwaterloo.ca:8888/questions/).
-Tag your entries with `claferig` (so that we know what they are related to) and with `jimmy-liang` (so that Jimmy gets a notification).
+* Post questions, report bugs, suggest improvements [GSD Lab Bug Tracker](http://gsd.uwaterloo.ca:8888/questions/).
+Tag your entries with `clafer` (so that we know what they are related to) and with `kacper-bak`, `jimmy-liang`, or `michal` (so that Kacper, Jimmy, or Michał gets a notification).